ualibweb/UALIB_ScholarlyAPI_Cookbook/content/scripts/shell/shell_casc.rst

 .. sectionauthor:: Vincent F. Scalfani <vfscalfani@ua.edu>

-by Avery M. Fernandez and Vincent F. Scalfani
+by Avery Fernandez and Vincent F. Scalfani

 These recipe examples were tested on April 1, 2022 using GNOME Terminal (with Bash 4.4.20) in Ubuntu 18.04.